I’ve been wanting to write about this for awhile, but I needed to think of the best way to put my thoughts (and some of yours) out there.

 Men are waiting longer to get married because the benefits traditionally assigned to marriage are available on the open market.

 Hmmm…does he have a point?
 For the most part, I agree with the friend’s statement.
 When you think about it, what incentives do men have to get married?
 In my own situation, I probably have taken away all the incentives to the point that the only difference would be the actual marriage certificate!
 But is that an excuse for him not to want to get married in a timely manner though?

 The friend also goes on to say:

 Women are the culprit to the devaluation of marriage.
 The 1931 invention of birth control, women suffrage/feminism in 1937.
-All of this was documented in the 1959 book of Alfred Kinsey the American woman and sex.
-Women thought they were becoming equal to men. … If women decrease the supply of free market sex and place sex behind the iron curtain of marriage, you would increase the number of men wanting to get married.
+All of this was documented in the 1959 book of Alfred Kinsey the American woman and bad word.
+Women thought they were becoming equal to men. … If women decrease the supply of free market bad word and place bad word behind the iron curtain of marriage, you would increase the number of men wanting to get married.

-But doesn’t this view somehow equate men only getting married to have sex?
+But doesn’t this view somehow equate men only getting married to have bad word?
 What about love?
 What about doing it because it is the “right” thing to do?
 Well, it is if you’re a Christian.

 The friend continues and says that women only get married to improve their life.
 I have to disagree with this because being married does not always “improve” your life.
 I personally don’t think the areas in my life that need improvement have anything to do with a man.
 I believe in love and pleasing God, and to me that’s what marriage means and that is why I will forever value it.

 The friend also says that women are really the ones who devalue marriage because “men are still getting what they always wanted” and women are “losing.”
 He also asks the question about whether or not we ever hear men who want to get married complaining about why they can’t (*crickets*) and suggests that women look inside themselves and determine why as individuals they are not married.